 Miltenyi Bioindustry focuses on harnessing the power of lentiviral gene delivery and expression technology.
-With decades of experience and a scalable lentiviral vector (LVV) platform, Miltenyi Bioindustry (formerly known as Lentigen Technology Inc. and now a business unit of Miltenyi Biotec) provides critical material to enable CGT applications.
+With decades of experience (which includes Lentigen Technology Inc., now part of Miltenyi Biotec) and a scalable lentiviral vector (LVV) platform, Miltenyi Bioindustry provides critical material to enable CGT applications.
 Our platform includes rapid and consistent production of high-quality vectors with reduced process development, thus bringing urgently needed therapies closer to various therapeutic programs.

 LVVs are gene delivery vehicles that facilitate genetic modification of mammalian cells.
 Once inside the cell, LVVs integrate into the host cell genome and provide a stable, long-term expression of the gene of interest (GoI).
 Unlike alternative vector systems, LVVs transduce both non-dividing and dividing cell types with high efficiency, making them the preferred tool for transduction of cell populations of interest.